BLOG

 Nevertheless, just in case this council represents an awakening, its members should know what a secure tabulation system would look like.

-So here’s a welcome gift to the new Elections Security Council:
+So here’s a gift to the new Elections Security Council:

 A list of what would be in place if our voting-machine system was secure.